The Double Transpose of the Ruelle Operator: Introduction

+The problems of finding the maximal positive eigenvalue for $\mathscr{L}_{f}$ and its respective eigenfunction and eigenmeasure are already solved if the potential $f$ satisfies one of the four conditions presented above.
+For finite state spaces see, for example, \cite{MR1793194,MR1841880,MR2423393,MR1618769,MR1085356,MR0234697,MR2129258,MR0466493,MR1783787,MR2342978} and for the case of general compact metric state space see, for example, the references \cite{MR2864625,CLS20,MR3538412,MR4059795,MR3377291,MR576928}

-Historically, the results on the existence of the eigenfunctions for the Ruelle operator started with the investigation of Lipschitz and H\"older potentials defined over symbolic spaces with finite-state space, see \cite{MR1793194,MR2423393,MR0234697,MR2129258}.
+Historically, the results on the existence of eigenfunctions for the Ruelle operator started with the investigation of Lipschitz and H\"older potentials defined over symbol spaces with finite-state space, see \cite{MR1793194,MR2423393,MR0234697,MR2129258}.
 The literature about the Ruelle operator associated to such potentials is vast, and it lies at the heart of the most important applications of the Ruelle operator in several branches of pure and applied mathematics.
 We also mention here that the investigation of the basic properties of this operator for H\"older potentials is a very important chapter in the theory of Thermodynamic Formalism.
-In the nineties and the beginning of the two-thousands the interest in this operator, defined on symbolic spaces formed by infinite-state spaces, increased, motivated in part by applications to non-uniformly hyperbolic dynamical systems, see \cite{MR1639451,MR1853808,MR1955261,MR1107025,MR1468111,MR1738951} and references therein.
+In the nineties and the beginning of the two-thousands the interest in this operator, defined on shifts with infinite alphabets, increased, motivated in part by applications to non-uniformly hyperbolic dynamical systems, see \cite{MR1107025,MR1639451,MR1853808,MR1738951,MR1955261,MR1468111} and references therein.
 Simultaneously, investigations about this operator associated to potentials belonging to more general function spaces, like Walters and Bowen spaces, were carried out.
 Nowadays we can say that we have a well-developed theory on this subject, but in both cases of finite-state space and infinite-state space, the problem of determining necessary and sufficient conditions on the potential ensuring the existence of positive eigenfunctions for the Ruelle operator associated to its spectral radius remains open.